-The kiwi biodynamic torch-bearer. and Winery) career path pretty much reflects mankind's way through the agricultural revolution, which resulted in the domestication of crops and grapevines.
+The kiwi biodynamic torch-bearer, James Millton's (of Millton Vineyards and Winery) career path pretty much reflects mankind's way through the agricultural revolution, which resulted in the domestication of crops and grapevines.

 James says, "I have worked over 40 vintages, 35 of these on my own account.
 When I was seven I enjoyed growing vegetables, when I was 14 I enjoyed fermenting fruits, and by 21 I was in Europe learning my trade from the masters.
-At 28 years old I was given the opportunity to do what I had always wanted to do, and that was to artisan winegrower."
+At 28 years old I was given the opportunity to do what I had always wanted to do, and that was to grow wine, not as a winemaker but an artisan winegrower."